Site logo

 Speed

-Transfer companies are typically two to three days faster than a bank because they have a bank account in both countries and just need to recieve money and send money in the local currencies.
-A bank on the otherhand slows your money down because they have to deal with foreign banks and all the checks and balances that need to occur in the old school banking system.
+Transfer companies are typically two to three days faster than a bank because they have a bank account in both countries and just need to receive money and send money in the local currencies.
+A bank on the other hand slows your money down because they have to deal with foreign banks and all the checks and balances that need to occur in the old-school banking system.

 The countries you can send money overseas between is generally not limited.
 Expensive compared to dedicated online transfer companies and even banks.